IntelLabs/hec-p-isa-tools/kerngen/README.md

   level including when writing kernels e.g. `from high_parser import Polys`.

 - `config.py` is a minor file primarily containing the `Config` class.
-The class itself is used as global singleton object to hold congiuration information of `kerngen`.
+The class itself is used as a global singleton object to hold configuration information of `kerngen`.
 It was introduced to not disturb the existing APIs while changing global behaviour i.e. a legacy mode.